munich-quantum-toolkit/qmap/docs/na_hybrid.md

 The second variant shows explicit AOD movements that correspond to the atom moves done on hardware.
 Here, the AODs can be activated, moved, and deactivated to shuttle atoms around.
-The zero entry corresponds to x-direction, the one entry to y-direction movements, where the two number are start and end coordinates.
+The first entry corresponds to the x-direction and the second to the y-direction; in each pair, the two numbers denote start and end coordinates.

 ### Export animation files (optional)